telerik/ajax-docs/controls/tooltip/appearance-and-styling/controlling-appearance.md

 * To change the way the tooltip initially becomes visible, use the [Animation]({%slug tooltip/appearance-and-styling/animation%}) property.

-* To change the look of an individual aspect of the tooltip, use its **CssClass** property and set up CSS styles as needed.
+* To change the look of an individual aspect of the tooltip, use its **CssClass** property and set up CSS rules as needed.

 * To change the initial position of the tooltip use the [Position]({%slug tooltip/getting-started/positioning%}) property which is an enumerator.